scalabridge/curriculum/CONTRIBUTING-detailed-instruction.md

 	$ git commit -a            # adds all changes and commits
 	$ git commit -m "<commit message line here>"
 	```
 5. **Push your changes** to your forked repository.
 The first time you push your branch use the `git push -u` command as shown below.
-Subsequent pushes after further edits can just use `git push origin` (assumes you are working in branch on local repository).
+Subsequent pushes after further edits can use `git push origin` (assumes you are working in branch on local repository).

 	```bash
 	# initial push of topic branch